ros-sports/nao_lola-docs/topics.rst

 Below is a list of topics getting published, and topics that this node is subscribed to.

-They can be listed by running the nao_lola node, then running:
+They can be listed while the nao_lola node is running, with:

 .. code-block:: console